 - How will I adjust to living in a foreign country (e.g., housing, food, culture, language, etc.)?

-- What barriers might I encounter (both in planning to go abroad and while abroad) and how will I overcome them?
+- What barriers might I encounter (both in planning to go abroad and while abroad) and how will I address them?

 - If I utilize academic, medical, psychological, or other resources at my home institution will I utilize these same resources while abroad?
-Where will I be able to access the resources I need?
+How will I access the resources I need?